 This TED talk by Simon Sinek is one of the best things on marketing that I’ve seen.
+I recommend it to every single client.
 “People don’t buy what you do, they buy why you do it.”

 Simon’s contention is based on the fact that we make our decisions in the emotional part of our brain, not the logical part.
 The logic and rationalization comes after the decision has already been made.